Curriculum Vitae (CV)

 How to Write your Primary Care Cover Letter

-Amy has the following advice for structuring your Primary Care job cover letter:
+When structuring your Primary Care job cover letter:

 1. Introduce yourself and say what role you're interested in (name the actual position and organization).